-PRÊT1D – National pilot project for the screening and management of preclinical T1DM
+PRÊT1D – National project for the screening and management of presymptomatic type 1 diabetes, NEWLY SUPPORTED by the FFRD

-The recently published French position paper SFD/SFEDP provides us with an initial frame of reference for the screening and management of preclinical T1DM in relatives of T1DM patients.
-In addition, new ICD-10 diagnostic codes have been created for Stage 1 (E10.A1) and Stage 2 (E10.A2) T1DM, suggesting that the management of preclinical T1DM, following screening, is preparing to move into routine care.
+The recently published French position statement by the SFD/SFEDP provides an initial reference framework for the screening and management of preclinical type 1 diabetes (T1D) in relatives of individuals living with T1D.
+In addition, new ICD-10 diagnostic codes have been created for stage 1 (E10.A1) and stage 2 (E10.A2) T1D, suggesting that the management of preclinical T1D following screening is moving toward integration into routine clinical care

 The PRÊT1D study, promoted by the Fondation Francophone pour la Recherche sur le Diabète (FFRD ), aims to remove 3 barriers to the development of this new patient pathway:

-PRÊT1D proposes to simplify this volumetrically more important step, taking it out of the hands of hospitals and private practices, by using capillary samples that can be collected independently at home and sent by post to a centralized screening laboratory at the Cochin Hospital.
-Here, the A-4 autoantibodies of T1DM (IAA, GAD, IA-2, ZnT8) are measured using a validated ADAP assay.
-Each screening result is then communicated to the referral center, so that the participant can be informed and organize his monitoring in accordance with the French position.
-An option for sampling by healthcare professionals in participating centers is also available.
+PRÊT1D proposes to simplify this step, which represents the largest volume of testing, and to move it outside hospitals and private practices by using capillary blood samples that can be self-collected at home and sent by mail to a centralized screening laboratory at Cochin Hospital.
+The four T1D-associated autoantibodies (IAA, GAD, IA-2, ZnT8) are measured there using a validated ADAP assay.
+Then, each screening result is communicated to the referring center, which informs the participant and organizes follow-up in accordance with the French position statement.
+An option for sample collection by healthcare professionals at participating centers is also available.

 The creation of a harmonized follow-up and care pathway for relatives with a positive screening test.
 Bu the end, PRÊT1D is proposing to simplify the process, using a digital health platform developed with startup Ailin.
 This platform will include 3 modules: